dubeboy/ALCJournalAPP/README.md

 # Journal App
-This app is a Journal that allows one to record their day including each message journal has title, body and a mood(which is how they where feeling while they where journaling ;) )
+This is a Journal app that allows one to record their day.
+Each each message journal has a title, body and a mood(which is how they are feeling while they where journaling it ;) )

 ## Getting Started

-To run the code you need to Android studio (above 3.1) and internet conection ;).
+To run the code you need to Android studio (above 3.1) and good internet conection ;).

 ### Prerequisites